 Portugal’s Best Beaches: Madeira’s Dramatic Coastline

 Madeira does not offer beaches in the conventional sense.
 There are few soft sands, fewer easy entries.
-Instead, the island presents something more elemental: a coastline shaped by volcanic force, where the interaction between land and ocean feels ongoing.
+Instead, the island presents something more elemental: a coastline shaped by volcanic force, where the interaction between land and ocean is ongoing.

 1. Porto Moniz Natural Pools (Porto Moniz)

-At Porto Moniz Natural Pools, the sea gathers in formations of black volcanic rock, creating pools that feel both engineered and entirely wild.
+At Porto Moniz Natural Pools, the sea gathers in formations of black volcanic rock, creating pools that feel both engineered and wild.
 Waves crash just beyond, sending bursts of white spray into the air, while within the pools the water remains clear and calm.

 2. Seixal Beach (Seixal)

 One of the island’s rare stretches of natural black sand, Seixal sits beneath steep green slopes that seem to lean toward the water.
-The contrast is striking – dark sand, bright surf, vegetation spilling downward like something poured.
+The contrast is striking – dark sand, bright surf, vegetation spilling like something poured.

 3. Prainha de Caniçal (Caniçal)